JonnyBurger/diary/README.md

 ## CalDAV Sync (alpha)
 > ⚠️  Alpha feature: Available only in `diary-nightly` (see [Installation Instructions](#Install)).
 Don't use this with "production" data.

-The journal files can be synced via CalDAV.
+The journal files can be synced via CalDAV by pressing `s`.
 Currently, only the Google Calendar is supported as remote provider.
 Please open an [issue](https://github.com/in0rdr/diary/issues) to implement support for additional remote calendar servers.

 The calender for synchronization can be defined with the [configuration](#Configuration-File) key `google_calendar`: